gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields a positive outcome, the Group Manager updates the group membership by registering the joining node as a new member of the OSCORE group.

-If the application requires backward security, the Group Manager SHALL generate updated security paramenters and group rekeying material, and provide it to the current group members as per Section TBD.
+If the application requires backward security, the Group Manager SHALL generate updated security parameters and group rekeying material, and provide it to the current group members (see {{sec-group-rekeying-process}}).
 These security parameters and keying meterial are provided to the joining node.

 The Group Manager replies to the joining node providing the information necessary to participate in the group communication.
 This join response follows the format and processing of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular: